Last updated on March 15th, 2022 at 10:41 pm

 Most of the nurses just seemed surprised when they spotted the stent as some of them hadn’t seen one before.

 It was weird to know that I had two tubes up there, but they weren’t that bad.
 I could only really feel them when I moved.
 It felt like mild cystitis.
 And it’s nice not having to worry about getting up to go to the loo.

 One thing that they didn’t tell me, was how the anaesthetic affects your breathing.

-Firstly, as anaesthetic stops your muscles working, it also stops your urge to cough, so you get a bit of a mucus build-up.
+Firstly, as anaesthetic stops your muscles from working, it also stops your urge to cough, so you get a bit of mucus build-up.
 So when you wake up, you end up needing to cough relatively frequently, but coughing after abdominal surgery is scary.

 I held my stomach and did a kind of throat-clearing cough, trying to limit my movements and it was fine.
 It was a bit sore, but nothing you won’t be able to handle.